Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Performance Analysis

 \subsubsection{OOB Emission}

-As the spectrum of RO-QPSK is shaped, it can also provide some reduction of out-of-band (OOB) emission.
-While this reduction would be insufficient to meet regulatory requirements alone, it can relax the design of filtering for OOB emission suppression.
+Spectrum shaping can reduce out-of-band (OOB) emission.
+While this reduction alone is generally insufficient to meet regulatory requirements, it can relax the design constraints of additional filtering for OOB suppression.
+The strongly shaped spectrum of RO-QPSK is also beneficial from this perspective.